 Boots to the rescue!

-I got two pairs of children’s rain boots and attached them with Quickcrete (cement mix that only requires water).
+I got two pairs of (used) children’s rain boots from a thrift shop and attached them with Quickcrete (cement mix that only requires water).

 So, when I found two pairs of bumblebee boots ($5), I figured I better go for it.